Reset Password

 The Thessaloniki Waterfront and the Iconic White Tower

-Although Thessaloniki is not a very large city, the distances between points of interest are still big.
-A tour around Thessaloniki by car, minibus, or bus with a licensed guide offers an immersive experience of the ancient city and lets you see its main attractions in just a few hours.
-The route covers historic and iconic sites, such as the Church of Saint Demetrios, the Roman Forum, the Arch and Palace of Galerius, the waterfront, the White Tower, and the Monument to Alexander the Great.
-You’ll also stop at the viewpoint by the fortress walls of the Upper Town, where you can enjoy breathtaking panoramic views of the entire city and the bay.
+Although Thessaloniki is not a massive metropolis, the distances between points of interest can still be significant.
+A tour by car, minibus, or bus with a licensed guide offers an immersive experience of the ancient city, allowing you to see its main attractions in just a few hours.
+The route covers historic and iconic sites – such as the Church of Saint Demetrios, the Roman Forum, the Arch and Palace of Galerius, the waterfront, the White Tower, and the Monument to Alexander the Great.
+You will also stop at the viewpoint by the fortress walls of the Upper Town, which offers breathtaking panoramic views of the entire city and the bay.

 Top Excursions from Thessaloniki: Meteora, Vergina, Pella, Edessa, and Aridea Hot Springs